 All assignments are due on the days listed on the syllabus calendar.
-Late assignments (no matter the reason) will not be accepted.
-If, for some odd reason, the calendar must be changed, then it will be noted in class.
+Late assignments will be accepted for 3 days after the due date.
+10 points will be deducted for each day past the due date.
+After 3 days, it will not be accepted for any reason.
+If for some odd reason, the calendar must be changed, then it will be noted in class.